Logotype for Eni S.p.A.

 Executive summary

-• Transition businesses Enilive and Plenitude delivered high growth, with Enilive doubling bio throughputs and Plenitude growing renewables capacity by 24%, advancing new biorefinery projects in Malaysia, South Korea, and Italy.
+• Transition businesses Enilive and Plenitude delivered high growth in biofuels and renewables, with significant investments, operational milestones, and new biorefinery projects in Malaysia, South Korea, and Italy.

-• Transformation plan focused on profitability, sustainability, and value creation, targeting net zero by 2030, with accelerated shareholder returns and buyback program.
+• The company is executing a transformation plan focused on profitability, sustainability, and value creation, targeting net zero by 2030.

 Financial highlights